 In the light of the above considerations, we would like to outline the following policy recommendations:

 - The energy efficiency of electricity distribution grids should be managed in a holistic manner which places emphasis on the enormous potential of smart grids and local system integration.
-Energy efficiency of networks should not be defined exclusively by network losses.
+The energy efficiency of networks should not be defined exclusively by network losses.

 - A modal shift in transport towards electric vehicles requires boosting the momentum in the connectivity of the grid, with the introduction of new targets for the electric recharging infrastructure, but also in its capacity to sustain the electrification of mobility.